lingtalfi/jsFileUploader/README.md

 Use the following options to configure the error container system according to your needs:

+- **useErrorContainer**: bool, whether to activate this module
-- errorContainer: the jquery object representing the error container (the wrapper containing the title and the list container)
+- **errorContainer**: the jquery object representing the error container (the wrapper containing the title and the list container)
-- errorListContainer: string = ul, the jquery selector to use to target the error list container element (the error message container), the jquery context being the errorContainer object.
+- **errorListContainer**: string = ul, the jquery selector to use to target the error list container element (the error message container), the jquery context being the errorContainer object.
-- errorMessageTemplate: string|callable.
+- **errorMessageTemplate**: string|callable.
 The template used to create each error message.
 Each error message being then appended to the error list container.
          If errorMessageTemplate is a string, we can use the {message} tag, which will be replaced with the actual message.
          If errorMessageTemplate is a callable, it takes the error message as an argument, and should return the